Letting the tiger out of its cage: bosonic coding without concatenation: Examples of tiger codes

-We derived the \(X\)-distance of this code, \(d_X = 2\), in the previous section.
-This means the code can correct one loss in each mode in the large-\(\alpha\) limit.
-However, since \(\hat{a}_1^{\dagger} \hat{a}_2\) is not a logical operator, and since all dephasing errors are suppressed, the code can correct \textit{arbitrary} losses in each mode.
+We derived the \(X\)-distance of this code, \(d_X = 2\), in the previous section, indicating that the code can detect arbitrary single-photon losses.
+Furthermore, in the large-\(\alpha\) limit, the pair-cat code can approximately correct single-photon losses $\{\hat{a}_1, \hat{a}_2\}$ in each mode.
+However, since \(\hat{a}_1^{\dagger} \hat{a}_2\) is not a logical operator, and since all dephasing errors are exponentially suppressed, the code can approximately correct \textit{arbitrary} photon losses in each mode $\{\hat{a}_1^p, \hat{a}_2^p\}_{p>0}$ in the large-$\alpha$ limit.
+Therefore, the pair-cat code is an approximate error-correcting code and an exact error-detecting code against single-mode losses.

-The pair-cat code can be generalized to \(\HZ = (m_1,-m_2)\) for any coprime positive integers \(m_1 \neq m_2\).
-The kernel of \(\HZ\) is spanned by \(L_X=(m_2,~m_1)\), yielding a distance of \(d_X = m_1 + m_2\).
+The pair-cat code can be generalized to \(\HZ = \) for any coprime positive integers \(m_1 \neq m_2\).
+The kernel of \(\HZ\) is spanned by \(L_X= \), yielding a distance of \(d_X = m_1 + m_2\).
 Such a code also detects up to \(m_1+m_2-1\) losses on any mode, in addition to detecting all single-mode losses.